derkiner/derkiner/README.md

 ### Hi there! 👋

 My name is Damla meaning 'Drop of Water' in English.
-I am a Front-end Developer & UI Designer & Technical Writer.
+I am a bilingual Front-end Developer & UI Designer & Technical Writer.
 Most importantly, I am a lifelong learner, always a student so to speak.

 - 👀  Authenticity matters to me.
 That's why I do my best to come up with unique ideas and then form eye-catching products.
 - 🌱  I’m currently exploring new libraries and methods for self-improvement in general.
 My objective is to constantly upgrade my skills in terms of programming and try to be a better version of myself along the way.
 On another note, I truly love assisting people from all walks of life whenever I can.